2010 New York Mets season

 The 2010 New York Mets season was the franchise's 49th season and their second at Citi Field.
 The team was attempting to rebound from the injury plagued 2009 season as they sought their first postseason appearance since 2006.
-However, they failed in their goal, earning a 79-83 record and second consecutive fourth-place finish in the NL East, leading to the firing of manager Jerry Manuel and the dismissal of general manager Omar Minaya at the conclusion of the season.
+However, they failed in their goal, earning a 79–83 record and second consecutive fourth-place finish in the National League East, leading to the firing of manager Jerry Manuel and the dismissal of general manager Omar Minaya at the conclusion of the season.

 Offseason

 On November 6, 2009, the Mets declined to exercise relief pitcher J. J. Putz's 2010 team option, who subsequently signed with the Chicago White Sox.
 Catcher Brian Schneider and shortstop Wilson Valdez signed contracts to the Philadelphia Phillies.
 Nelson Figueroa would also later join the Phillies on Opening Day upon being acquired off waivers from the Mets.
-On November 30, 2009, the Mets re-signed Alex Cora to an identical one year $2 million deal.
-They also signed former San Diego Padre catcher Henry Blanco and former Astro Chris Coste.
+On November 30, 2009, the Mets re-signed Alex Cora to an identical one-year, $2 million deal.
+They also signed former Padres catcher Henry Blanco and former Astro Chris Coste.
 In December 2009, the Mets signed pitchers Ryota Igarashi and Kelvim Escobar.

-On December 29, the Mets signed outfielder Jason Bay to a four-year $65 million deal.
-On January 5, 2010, the Mets signed R. A. Dickey to a minor league contract.
-On January 13, 2010, Carlos Beltrán underwent knee surgery, and did not return until after the All-Star break.
-On January 22, 2010, The Mets acquired outfielder Gary Matthews, Jr. along with 21 million of the 23.5 million he was due of the last two years of his contract from the Los Angeles Angels of Anaheim in exchange for relief pitcher Brian Stokes.
+On December 29, the Mets signed outfielder Jason Bay to a four-year, $65 million deal.
+On January 5, 2010, the Mets signed pitcher R. A. Dickey to a minor league contract.
+On January 13, Carlos Beltrán underwent knee surgery, and did not return until after the All-Star break.
+On January 22, The Mets acquired outfielder Gary Matthews Jr. along with $21 million of the $23.5 million he was due of the last two years of his contract from the Los Angeles Angels of Anaheim in exchange for relief pitcher Brian Stokes.

-The Mets signed right-handed pitcher Josh Fogg to a minor league deal on January 29, 2010, extending him an invitation to Spring training.
-The Mets also re-signed former member Mike Jacobs to a minor league deal and invited him to Spring training.
-The Mets also continued this offseason's trend of signing catchers by finalizing a deal with catcher Rod Barajas.
+On February 10, the Mets re-signed former member Mike Jacobs to a minor league deal and invited him to spring training.
+The Mets also continued this offseason's trend of signing catchers by finalizing a one-year, $1 million deal with catcher Rod Barajas on February 24.
 The Mets later invited Raúl Valdés to spring training during March.
 He'd eventually make it on the roster in early April after Sean Green was placed on the disabled list.

-On March 11, 2010, the Mets announced that starting shortstop José Reyes would miss 2–8 weeks after being diagnosed with a hyperthyroid problem, but on March 24, the Mets announced that he would return for camp that same day and would be ready for the first weekend series vs the Washington Nationals.
+On March 11, the Mets announced that starting shortstop José Reyes would miss 2–8 weeks after being diagnosed with a hyperthyroid problem, but on March 24, the Mets announced that he would return for camp that same day and would be ready for the first weekend series against the Washington Nationals.